 What are the Symptoms

-Some of the most common symptoms experienced are numbness, burning and tingling in the hand and fingers.
+Some of the most common symptoms experienced are numbness, burning, and tingling in hands and fingers.
 Some patients describe their fingers as feeling swollen.

 How Does Medicare Cover Carpal Tunnel Syndrome Surgery